CP-5131/GYC or PSG-9 Message Terminal

 5 May 2008 - I think the reason these computers were surplused is

-the mother board is even worse.
-And that it's not available is
+soldered to the mother board is even worse.
+And that it's

-staggering.
-Afte the battery was installed then the BIOS
+battery would be staggering.
+Afte the battery was installed

 - The battery is no longer available.